TanBendong/TBendong.github.io/_pages/about.md

 ---
 {% include base_path %}
 # About
 &emsp; Hi!
 I’m Bendong Tan.
 I earned my bachelor degree of Electrical Engineering from Wuhan University (WHU) in 2017, which is one of the most beautiful university in Wuhan, China.
 I will get my master degree of Electrical Engineering from WHU in 2020, focusing on power system transient stability.
-And I will pursue my PhD degree in Mississippi State University in 2020, where I would perform research on power system stability and control.
+Now I'm pursuing my PhD degree in University of Connecticut from, where I perform research low-inertia power system estimation and stability analysis.
 &emsp; I have suffered from "what do I want?" for a long time.
 To be realistic, the MS can get me a good job in State Grid of China but more likely an uncompetitive one, since there are not much new technologies to learn to update myself and it may be boring in such corporation.
 Therefore, I choose to pursue a PhD degree in America not only to find more interesting things in power system, but also to improve self-cognition and to be familiar with the world.
 During my PhD career, I enjoy building things so I create this academic website to share what I've found and done.
 I’m looking forward to having a pleasant cooperation with my research partners in the future!

 # Journal Reviewer
 * IEEE Transaction on Power System
 * IEEE Transaction on Smart Grid
+* IEEE Power Engineering Letters
-* IEEE ACCESS
+* IEEE Open Access Journal of Power and Energy
+* International Journal of Electrical Power and Energy Systems
+* CSEE Journal of Power and Energy Systems
 * IET Generation, Transmission & Distribution
-* International Journal of Electrical Power and Energy Systems

 # News